OpenZeppelin/openzeppelin-contract-loader/README.md

 You may also need to install [`web3-eth-contract`](https://www.npmjs.com/package/web3-eth-contract) or [`@truffle/contract`](https://www.npmjs.com/package/@truffle/contract), depending on which abstractions you want to be able to load.

+>Contract Loader requires access to the filesystem to read contract ABIs.
+Because of this, it will not work in a browser-based Dapp.

 ### Usage

 Create a loader object: